neo4j-devtools/relate/documentation/NEO4J_ON_WINDOWS.md

 Shell scripts on Windows are not executable on their own, they need to be attached to a shell.
 The shell window can be hidden, which is what we do, but it will still show for a fraction of a second.

+### Update June 2021

+Some versions of Neo4j (+4.1.10, +4.2.8, +4.3.0, enterprise only) now include
+the `unsupported.dbms.shutdown` procedure that can be used to gracefully shutdown the DBMS effectively removing the first Windows caveat.